 “Now what?” you ask.
-This is where you need to know how fast you play for the greatest accuracy.
+This is where you need to know how fast you play for the best accuracy.
 The average video poker player plays six hands per minute or 360 hands per hour.
 I play a bit faster at 15 hands per minute, or 900 hands per hour.
-For our purposes, we’ll split the difference kind of and use 500 per hour.
+So we’ll split the difference kind of and use 500 per hour for our purposes.

 Is Speed of Play Important?

-Remember, your video poker play’s speed is only important at the speed of your most accurate play.
+Remember, your video poker play’s speed is only significant at the speed of your most accurate play.